Rapid funding of novel and unconventional ideas

 - Doctoral students cannot be employed on a Spark project.

-The applications can be submitted via the mySNF platform as of 15 February 2020.
-The deadline is 11 March 2020, 17:00 Swiss local time.
+Applications can be submitted via the mySNF platform as of 3 April 2023.
+The deadline is 17:00 Swiss local time on 2 May 2023.

 Proposals must be submitted in English and must contain the following information and documents: